Women’s golf news | News, Sports, Jobs

 Other winners were:

-Long drive hole No. 3: A flight, Froehlich; B flight, Diane Vandine; and C flight, Nancy Lellie.
+Long drive hole No. 2: A flight, Laura Froehlich; B flight, Purviance; and C flight, Debbie Hendricks.

-Long drive hole No. 6: A flight, Vicki Brozka; B flight, Zorne; and C flight, Dondzila.
+Long drive hole No. 5: A flight, Froehlich; B flight, Purviance; and C flight, Nancy Lellie.

-Closest to the pin hole No. 8: A flight, Froehlich; B flight, Zorne; and C flight, Dondzila.
+Closest to the pin hole No. 4: A flight, Kathy Antinone; B flight, Henson; and C flight, Hendricks.

 .